 Roadblock (Axure prototype here) is an application which aims to raise awareness around and reduce instances of mobile phone induced driver distraction.

 Created as part of IADT’s 3rd year Group IT Project, the development of this app required strong communication skills and teamwork throughout its design lifecycle.
 My roles during this project varied.
-I was responsible for the creation of all deliverables including wireframes, paper prototypes, Photoshop mock-ups and Axure prototypes.
+I was responsible for the creation of a number of deliverables including wireframes, paper prototypes, Photoshop mock-ups and Axure prototypes.
 I was also heavily involved in each stage of user testing.

 The first step in the creation of RoadBlock was brainstorming app concepts as a team.
 After discussing which issues could be addressed with an app we agreed that we would tackle distracted driving.
 According to the RSA, using a mobile phone while driving makes a person 4 times more likely to crash.
 Evidently then, this a serious issue which needs to be addressed.
 Having all studied the effects of divided attention while driving as part of a Cognitive Psychology module we each had a grounding in the area.